microsoft/pxt-arcade/docs/courses/csintro3/intro/types.md

 ## Student Task #3: Adding types

-1. Review the code below: it has errors in it, so it will not run
-2. Identify the type that each variable stores
+1. Identify the type that each variable in the snippet below stores
-3. Change the first **3** lines of code by adding in type definitions
+2. Change the first **3** lines of code by adding in type definitions
-4. Make sure the code runs without any errors once the previous step has been completed
+3. Make sure the code runs without any errors once the previous step has been completed

 ```typescript-ignore
 let x;